Minkov/pb-interactive-python/EN/01-Expressions-and-Statements/03-Data-Types.md

 [slide]
 # Assigning Values to Variables
+Python variables do not need explicit declaration to reserve memory space.

+The declaration happens automatically when you assign a value to a variable.

 You can assign a **value** to a **variable** using **"="**:
 ```python
 first_num = 10
 second_num = 5
 first_num + second_num   # 15
 ```
+The operand to the left of the **"="** operator is the name of the variable and the operand to the right of the **"="** operator is the value stored in the variable.
 [/slide]

 [slide]